CraftedLands/LinksPlus/README.md

 # LinksPlus Minecraft Plugin

-LinksPlus is a minecraft plugin that allows your players to see your servers links.
+LinksPlus is a minecraft plugin that allows your players to access servers links from in game.

 # Features
   - Link your Discord, Youtube, Donation site, Website, Store, Twitch or anything else you may think of!